A gift in your will, however small, is a thank you to NHS Borders

-Finally, your Will can also carry on your support for causes that are close to your heart.
-By including a gift to our charity in your Will you can write a forever thank you with a gift that will carry on making a difference, long after you’re gone
+Finally, your will can also carry on your support for causes that are close to your heart.
+By including a gift to our charity in your will you can carry on making a difference, long after you’re gone

 I'd like to leave part of what's left of my estate